 Find out about the Sustainable Movement Corridor project

-Find out what we are doing to improve pedestrian and cycling paths, as well as bus transport, between Royal Surrey County Hospital and Guildford Train Station.
+Find out what we're doing to improve pedestrian and cycling paths, as well as bus transport, between Royal Surrey County Hospital and Guildford Train Station.

 Project description

-The project is a collaboration between us, Surrey County Council and Highways England.
-It includes three phases of work that aim to improve the sustainable travel for cyclists, pedestrians and bus users in the area between University of Surrey and the Royal Surrey County Hospital.
+The project was a collaboration between us, Surrey County Council and Highways England.
+It included three phases of work, aiming to improve the sustainable travel for cyclists, pedestrians and bus users in the area between University of Surrey and the Royal Surrey County Hospital.

 Phase 1